-There are more than 100 million people with physical disabilities worldwide who are in need of a wheelchair.
+There are estimated to be more than 100 million people with physical disabilities worldwide who are in need of a wheelchair.
 30 million of these are children and 90% of them do not go to school.

-The Wheelchair Foundation was started in 2000 in Danville, CA by Ken Behring, a real estate developer and former owner of the Seattle Seahawks.
+The Wheelchair Foundation was started in 2000 in Danville, CA by Ken Behring, who was both a real estate developer and former owner of the Seattle Seahawks.
 The goal of the Foundation is to provide a free, new wheelchair to every child, teen and adult in the world that needs one but cannot afford one.
-In the past 16 years the Wheelchair Foundation has delivered more than one million wheelchairs in 155 countries.
-Each wheelchair costs just \$150 to manufacture and ship to the recipient country.
+For over two decades the Wheelchair Foundation has delivered more than 1,100,000 wheelchairs to 156 countries around the world.
+Each wheelchair costs just \$200 to manufacture and ship to the recipient country.